Aakash-Tripathi/Aakash-Tripathi/README.md

 # Hi there, I'm Aakash 👋

-I am a 4th-year Undergraduate Student at Rowan University, pursuing a bachelor's of science in Electrical and Computer Engineering.
+I am an Electrical and Computer Engineering.
 * I have prior experience with **Data Science**, **Machine Learning**, and **Deep Learning**.
 * I am currently working on getting **AWS Solutions Architect Certified**.